Prussian Blue (duo)

-Prussian Blue was an American white power music duo which was composed of Lynx Vaughan Gaede and Lamb Lennon Gaede, fraternal twins who were born on June 30, 1992, in Bakersfield, California.
-The duo was formed in early 2003 by their mother April Gaede, a member of the neo-Nazi organization National Vanguard.
+Prussian Blue was an American pop music duo composed of Lynx Vaughan Gaede and Lamb Lennon Gaede, fraternal twins born on June 30, 1992, in Bakersfield, California.
+The duo was formed in early 2003 by their mother, April Gaede, a member of the neo-Nazi organization National Alliance.
 Their music was described as racist and white supremacist, promoting neo-Nazi rhetoric such as Holocaust denial.

-Lynx and Lamb were about 14 years old when they decided to cease touring.
-In a 2011 interview with The Daily, a U.S. and Australian news app, the twins renounced their previous political views.
+Lynx and Lamb ceased touring when they were about 14 years old.
+In later interviews, they renounced their political views.

 History

-In an interview with Vice Magazine, the twins stated, "Part of our heritage is German American.
+In an interview with Vice, the twins stated, "Part of our heritage is German American.
 Also our eyes are blue, and Prussian Blue is just a really pretty color."
 They also remarked, "there is also the discussion of the lack of 'Prussian Blue' coloring (Zyklon B residue) in the so-called gas chambers in the concentration camps.
 We think it might make people question some of the inaccuracies of the 'Holocaust' myth."
 This is a reference to claims made by many Holocaust deniers that the Holocaust either did not happen or had far fewer victims than generally believed.

-Lynx and Lamb Gaede first performed together by singing at a white nationalist festival called "Eurofest" in 2001.
+Lynx and Lamb Gaede first performed by singing at a white nationalist festival called "Eurofest" in 2001.
 They began learning how to play instruments in 2002 (Lamb plays the guitar and Lynx plays the violin).
-In the same year they appeared on a VH1 special called Inside Hate Rock.
-In 2003, they were featured in a Louis Theroux BBC documentary, entitled Louis and the Nazis, on racism and white supremacy in the United States.
+In the same year they appeared on a VH1 special, Inside Hate Rock.
+In 2003, they featured in a Louis Theroux BBC documentary, Louis and the Nazis, on racism and white supremacy in the United States.
 Lamb, Lynx, and their mother, April Gaede, also appeared in the low-budget 2003 horror film Dark Walker.

-The twins recorded and released a debut CD at the end of 2004 called Fragment of the Future (Resistance Records) which had both acoustic folk-rock and bubblegum-pop sounds.
+Prussian Blue recorded and released a debut CD at the end of 2004 called Fragment of the Future (Resistance Records) which had both acoustic folk-rock and bubblegum-pop sounds.
 A year later, they recorded their second album, The Path We Chose, which has a more traditional rock sound including both acoustic and electric guitar.
 Most of the songs on the second album lack the racial and white supremacist overtones of Fragment of the Future and are about more mainstream subject matter, like boys, crushes, and dating.
 On October 20, 2005, Prussian Blue was featured in a critical segment on ABC's Primetime.
 A DVD, Blonde Hair Blue Eyes, featuring three music videos and some live performances, was released in 2005.
 The pair toured the United States in 2005.
 On August 22, 2006, they were again featured in a critical segment on ABC's Primetime.